 The Charter is made up of five principles that reflect the areas that government, finance providers, and businesses have identified as being significant in ensuring that SMEs are supported.

 Once signed up to the charter, each signatory is to set out their own commitments on how they will deliver against the five pledges.
-The majority of these lenders display their commitments clearly on their website, allowing SME owners the opportunity to review a range of providers, compare different financial products, and choose the one that is right for their business.
+The majority of these lenders display their commitments clearly on their websites, allowing SME owners the opportunity to review a range of providers, compare different financial products, and choose the one that is right for their business.

 The five pledges are: